ScorchedDevs/scorched-ci/README.md

         TOKEN: ${{ secrets.TOKEN }}
 ```

+You should create a secret named token with an access token from github
 After that your projects will be released in the following pattern: vx-x-x (x being a incrementing number)

 ## Recomendações